glouppe/info8002-large-scale-data-systems/lecture9.md

 - Relational DBMSs have **taken and retained majority market share** over other competitors in the past 30 years.
-- While no "“"one size fits all" in the SQL products themselves, there is a common interface with SQL, transactions, and relational schema that give advantages **in training, continuity, and data interchange**.
+- While no "one size fits all" in the SQL products themselves, there is a common interface with SQL, transactions, and relational schema that give advantages **in training, continuity, and data interchange**.